 Every year it seems holiday light installations in New York City get more elaborate, making a visit to the top displays a must-do seasonal activity.
 These days there are even tour buses that take you to some of the neighborhoods decked out for the season.

 We've rounded up some of the best holiday displays in NYC.
-Some of these attractions are in the more far-flung stretches of the city such as Pelham Gardens in the Bronx, Dyker Heights in Brooklyn, and the Rockaways and Jamaica Estates in Queens, and there's even one spot on Staten Island.
+Some of these attractions are in the more far-flung stretches of the city such as Dyker Heights in Brooklyn, the Rockaways and Jamaica Estates in Queens, and Staten Island.
 All are definitely worth the trip.
 We can vouch for it!

 So start your own holiday tradition this year by checking out these spectacular sights when dusk hits.
 Find more seasonal fun, we've included more holiday sights, such as Midtown's holiday store windows, in our NYC Holiday Fun Guide.

 The houses below light up around Thanksgiving, and displays come down around the New Year's Day.
 Lights go on (and are best seen) after dark.
 If you want to avoid the crowds and potential traffic jams, go early in the evening on a weekday.
 These places tend to get busy on weekends.